tchajed/sys-verif-fa25/docs/syllabus.md

 By the end of this class, you should be able to:

 - Articulate the guarantees of formal verification
-- Write and understand specifications
-- Verify simple programs in an imperative language
+- Verify programs using separation logic
+- Prove theorems in the Coq proof assistant

 ## Prerequisites

-There is no specific course or background that is required to learn verification.
-However, some "mathematical maturity" and programming skill is needed: the mathematical maturity since we will be stating and proving precise theorems, the programming since you'll be learning a new programming language (Coq) to write proofs in.
+The two main requirements are "mathematical maturity" and "programming experience."
+Mathematical maturity means you're comfortable with the precision of using and learning new math, which is required to understand program proofs.
+Programming experience is needed since the proofs will be programs written in the Coq proof assistant, and also to appreciate the value of correct software.

+You do not need background using Coq.

+You do not need to have used Go before, even though we will verify code written in it; you should be able to get up-to-speed in reading Go quickly.

 ## Assignments